Dual Diagnosis Definition And Management

 Are there connections between specific conditions?

 Some substances might cause mental health conditions to occur.
-For instance, those who use alcohol or illicit substances and become dependent are often at an increased risk of developing co-occurring conditions.
+For instance, those who use alcohol or illicit substances and become dependent on them are often at an increased risk of developing co-occurring conditions.

-Link between mental health conditions and substance abuse
+The link between mental health conditions and substance misuse (previously called substance abuse)

-Some mental health conditions are more likely to lead to substance abuse.
+Some mental health conditions are more likely to lead to substance misuse.
 For example:

 • People living with schizophrenia or borderline personality disorder may be more likely to become dependent on substances.